Medical Schools · Australia · VIC

 More FAQs

-Next Steps: Your Path to Melbourne Medicine
+Next Steps: Your Path to Medicine at Monash University

 Getting into medicine at Monash University requires strong academic planning, UCAT performance, and interview readiness.
 The right next step depends on how competitive your current profile is and how confident you feel about the process.